 The Company was incorporated on May 14, 2003 under the laws of the Province of Saskatchewan, Canada and continued in British Columbia, Canada on December 29, 2003.
-The Company changed its name from Purple Vein Resources Ltd. to Columbus Gold Corp. effective December 20, 2004.
-On May 24, 2006, the Company completed its initial public offering and obtained a listing on the TSX Venture Exchange ("TSX-V") as a Tier 2 mining issuer.
-The Company graduated from the TSX-V and commenced trading on the Toronto Stock Exchange (the "TSX") under the trading symbol "CGT" on January 26, 2016.
-The Company is also listed on the OTCQX International.
+On May 14, 2020, the Company changed its name from Columbus Gold Corp. to Orea Mining Corp.
+The Company is listed on the Toronto Stock Exchange (the "TSX") under the trading symbol "OREA" also on the OTCQX International under the trading symbol "OREAF".